con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ye shes lus can de bzhin gshegs/ /

 > sangs rgyas thog ma tha ma med/ /
-> dang po'i sangs rgyas rgyu med pa/ /
+> dang po'i sangs rgyas rgyud med pa/ /
 > ye shes mi gcig dri ma med/ /
 > ye shes lus can de bzhin gshegs/ /
+>> rgyud med pa] em.; rgyu med pa] VM

 The Buddha, endless and beginningless,
 The Buddha at the start, devoid of sequence,
-With wisdom as his only eye, stainless,
+With wisdom as his only eye, unstained,
 *Tathāgata*, with wisdom as his body, (100)

-* 100b, niranvaya: Most witneses of the ancient translation read *rgyu med pa*, although there are a handful that support *rgyud med pa*.
+* 100b, *niranvaya*: Most witnesses of the ancient translation read *rgyu med pa*, although there are a handful that support *rgyud med pa*.
 The latter is almost certainly correct.
 VV glosses anvaya as *krama*, while the Amarakośa has it as a synonym of *vaṃśa*.
 The meaning should be sequence/lineage/succession/etc. Davidson's (1981: 30 n.
 95) remark that 'all commentaries gloss the term as specifically devoid of causation' is wrong.
 In any case, the idea appears to be that Mañjuśrī, having no beginning or end, is without a sequence or continuum in which change takes place.

 > vāgīśvaro mahāvādī vādirāḍ vādipuṃgavaḥ |